maierfelix/tiny-rtx/README.md

 I recommend using the latest version of node, as this project depends heavely on [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt), [N-API](https://nodejs.org/api/n-api.html), [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) and [ESM](https://nodejs.org/api/esm.html)

-## Controls

- - Use your mouse buttons to rotate the camera
- - Use your mouse wheel to zoom in/out

 ## Screenshots

 <p align="center">